What are performance indicators?

 By definition, performance indicators can be both descriptive and numerical results that measure the performance of an important service.
 They can also measure efficiency, effectiveness, value for money, and client satisfaction.
 For example, numerical performance indicators can measure outputs such as: how much of a service was delivered, percentage of age groups, proportion of specific factors, or the cost of interventions.

-As of March 2015, the Ministry of Children and Youth Services has been reporting on five performance indicators from Children’s Aid Societies to the public.
+As of March 2015, the Ministry of Children and Youth Services (now known as the Ministry of Children, Community & Social Services) has been reporting on five performance indicators from children’s aid societies to the public.
 These performance indicators focus on safety, permanency, and well-being.